I’m going to help you out and share the best places to live based on their popularity amongst new expats in Mexico.

 Or head 40 minutes north to the 2nd largest city in Mexico, Guadalajara.

-Guadalajara is the 2nd largest city in Mexico, has a large ex-pat community, and still feels small enough.
-They nicknamed it Mexico’s Silicon Valley because big tech giant manufacturing plants call this city home.
+Guadalajara is the second-largest city in Mexico, has a large expat community, and still feels small enough.
+It is nicknamed Mexico’s Silicon Valley because big tech giant manufacturing plants call this city home.
+I believe some of the reasons many people choose Guadalajara are its beautiful architecture, business opportunities, its diverse population, and THE WEATHER!

 Guadalajara is the land of Marichi, Tequila, and Spanish Architecture.
 It’s a city that you’ll surely fall in love with.
 Some of the best hospitals in Mexico are here.
 And the best medical training program is at the Universidad Autonoma de Guadalajara.